arielfenster/FlightGear-Simulator-Android-App/README.md

 # FlightGear-Simulator-Android-App
-An Android application designed to fly a FlightGear aircraft using a custom joystick,
+An Android application designed to fly a FlightGear aircraft using a custom joystick.

 ### Prerequities
 * An Android environment to run the application